UGA Libraries Diversity Plan 2019

 Inclusion refers to the intentional, ongoing effort to ensure that diverse individuals fully participate in all aspects of organizational work, including decision-making processes.
 It also refers to the ways that diverse participants are valued as respected members of an organization and/or community.

 Equity is the fair and just treatment of all members of a community.
-Equity requires commitment to strategic priorities, resource development and utilization, respect, civility, and the application of historical knowledge, as well as ongoing action and assessment of progress toward achieving specified goals.
+Equity requires a commitment to strategic priorities, resource development and utilization, respect, civility, and the application of historical knowledge, as well as ongoing action and assessment of progress toward achieving specified goals.

 Accessibility is giving equitable access to everyone along the continuum of human ability and experience.
 Accessibility encompasses the broader meanings of compliance and refers to how organizations make space for the characteristics that each person brings.